kineticadb/charts/docs/Advanced/minio_s3_dev_test.md

 ![create_tenant.png](..%2Fimages%2Fminio%2Fcreate_tenant.png)

+!!! tip "Console Port Forward"
+    Forward the minio console for our newly created tenant

+    ```shell
+    kubectl port-forward service/kinetica-console -n gpudb 9443:9443
+    ```

-In that tenant we created a bucket `kinetica-cold-storage` and in that bucket we created the path `gpudb/cold-storage`.
+In that tenant we create a bucket `kinetica-cold-storage` and in that bucket we create the path `gpudb/cold-storage`.

 ![create_path_in_bucket.png](..%2Fimages%2Fminio%2Fcreate_path_in_bucket.png)